 - Restaurant/Retail work

-Long term unemployment can be an incredibly frustrating setback on your career path.
-It can leave you feeling hopeless and affect your self-confidence.
+Facing a job market and not getting a job can be an incredibly frustrating setback on your career path.
+And hearing about the long term unemployment rate can leave you feeling hopeless and affect your self-confidence.

 Family relationships and friendships might suffer.
 And the mental and emotional impact of what may seem like the inability to achieve your career goals can leave you feeling deflated.

-However, you can still find opportunities.
-You can use the time to improve your skills or learn new skills to help fill employment gaps on your resume.
+However, you can still find opportunities during chronic unemployment.
+You can use your leisure time to improve on a talent or learn new skills to help fill employment gaps on your resume.
 Make it a priority to focus on your mindset and mental wellness.

 It’s also important not to isolate yourself and to reach out to supportive family and friends.
 Journaling, meditating, or prayer can help with mindfulness and gratitude even during this difficult time.

 Finally, keep in mind that chronic unemployment is only temporary.
 With continued effort, you will get through this.
 As you start to get back on your feet, be sure to prioritize the importance of saving.
 Check out resources like the Clever Girl Finance book or our podcast, Clever Girls Know.